 Virtually all lift companies require a list of pupils with their dates of birth in addition to a statement from the Head (including a school stamp) confirming that the group is a school party.
 The party leader undertakes to provide this documentation as prices are based on its availability.
 Certain lift companies require photographs for adults only or for all party members.
 Please consult the website for up-todate information.
 It is the responsibility of the party leader to provide these photographs on arrival in resort.

 A supplement is payable as indicated by your quotation to cover the increased costs of hiring snowboards instead of skis as well as covering the cost of hiring specialised snowboard instructors as there are far fewer of these in comparison to ski instructors.
 Our standard snowboard supplement covers the extra cost of hiring snowboard equipment and the extra cost of a snowboard (as opposed to a ski) instructor but it does not cover the provision of any extra instructors.
-As Snowboarders require a 1:8 instruction ratio and as mixed ski and snowboard groups of varying ski and snowboard abilities can cause serious grouping difficulties, you will require an extra instructor at a fixed rate provided by your inspireski/inspiresport contact which will automatically be added to your invoice.
+As Snowboarders require a minimum of 1:8 instruction ratio and as mixed ski and snowboard groups of varying ski and snowboard abilities can cause serious grouping difficulties because one instructor cannot teach both disciplines at the same time, you will require an extra instructor at a fixed rate provided by your inspireski/inspiresport contact which will automatically be added to your invoice.
 You may, in certain circumstances, even require two extra instructors.